-Networking libraries for Unity, such as Mirror [12], Photon [3], and SteamWorks, are common, but come with many downsides to the developer, especially when concerning VR.
+Networking libraries for Unity, such as Mirror [17], Photon [4], and SteamWorks, are common, but come with many downsides to the developer, especially when concerning VR.
 Photon, for instance, uses a client-server model, where players are matched on Photon's own servers, but Photon expectes developers to pay for this service.
-Steamworks, meanwhile, provides this service for free, but doesn't provide any networking layer for syncing objects in Unity itself.
-Mirror provides a good peer-to-peer system which syncs objects in Unity, but isn't built to accommodate VR headsets, and by default will not work with them at all.
+Developers can also use their own servers or set up server on clients for a peer-to-peer experience, but advertising servers so that users can find each other is also expected to be paid for.
+Steamworks, meanwhile, provides a peer-to-peer service and a way to match users together for free, but doesn't provide any networking layer for syncing objects in Unity itself.
+Mirror provides a good peerto-peer system which syncs objects in Unity, but isn't built to accommodate VR headsets, and by default will not work with them at all.
 As well, as a peer-to-peer tool, Mirror does not provide a system of matching users, nor a voice chat system, which are necessary in many modern multi-user experiences.